-Join Sally Norred for an in-depth discussion in this video Building the presentation, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Building the presentation, part of Learning to Run Webinars.

 - Let's explore some best practices…that you can build into your Webinar presentation…to maximize engagement and attention from your audience.…Share a slide deck or share other digital materials…in the Webinar presentation area.…Having a streaming video webcam of the presenters…is optional and not a necessity.…Consider what value it will add for your audience…before streaming a webcam video of your speaker.…If you need to establish a social or emotional…connection with your audience, it may be helpful.…If your audience is learning complex concepts…a screen chair may be more helpful.…